scrabbletank/farhome-rules/worldguide.md

 - Furthest depths lead to the burial chambers, long forgotten tombs, undead filled crypts.
 - Talk of riches in the crypts below draw adventurers or others looking to earn fame and fortune.
 - Unnatural fogs and cloudy skies make sunlight rare, even on the surface.
 Some force keeps the more dangerous beasts away.
+- Ruled by a Baron living in the keep above ground.

+#### The Labyrinth
+- A huge network of passages, rooms, burial chambers, etc built under shadowfen keep.
+- The closest portions are used by the city to house people, are used for industry, etc. With the less explored and more dangerous areas closed off or baricaded.
+- An elevator linked to a chain pulley is used to decend deeper into the labyrinth, seperating the explored from the unexplored areas.
+- The unexplored areas are filled with undead, rats, ratlings, or other beasts.
+Some of the passages lead into open cave networks.
+- a thief/cult group has mapped out certain areas of the labyrinth, allowing them to move undetected and undermine the baron.

 ### Myrefall
 - Population: ~8000